vmwarelab/cci/Opencart/README.md

 ![Alt text](open%20cart%20cci.png)

-We will be deploying a two tier Opencart Application where the backend Database is a MySQL Virtual Machine running on vsphere provisioned using the vSphere with Tanzu VM Service and the frontend using the bitnami
+We will be deploying a two tier Opencart Application where the backend Database is a MySQL Virtual Machine running on vsphere provisioned using the vSphere with Tanzu VM Service and the frontend using the bitnami helm chart deployed on a TKG Wordkload Cluster all of which done via the Cloud Consumption Interface part of Aria Automation and vSphere+ subscription.